 Pros and Cons of Different Types of Fillings

 - All fillings serve to seal and protect the teeth from further decay and infection, but there are different types of filling materials to choose from:

-Silver amalgam fillings are relatively inexpensive fillings and are resistant to wear.
+- Silver amalgam fillings are relatively inexpensive fillings and are resistant to wear.
 Silver fillings can last for decades with proper dental hygiene, but this type of filling is more noticeable and can cause tooth discoloration due to the materials used.
 Because of concerns about mercury, our office chooses not to offer this type of filling

 - Composite fillings are a popular choice because they can be customized to match the natural color of your teeth.
 Although composite fillings are less noticeable than other types of fillings, they can be more prone to staining and may not last as long as other types of fillings.

 - Porcelain fillings, also called inlays or onlays, are also types of fillings that can be blended into your natural tooth color.
 Porcelain fillings are durable but the level of services necessary to customize these fillings can make them more expensive.

 - Gold fillings are the most expensive type of filling but are also on the higher end of durability, lasting for decades with good dental hygiene.
 Gold fillings may also require multiple dental visits.